-The preliminary process was implemented in cooperation with some Regional Offices (Lima, Quito22 , Montevideo, Guatemala, Costa Rica and Havana), and some of the Category 2 Centres approved by the General Conference in October 2009 (35 C/20).
+The preliminary process was implemented in cooperation with some Regional Offices (Lima, Quito, Montevideo, Guatemala, Costa Rica and Havana), and some of the Category 2 Centres approved by the General Conference in October 2009 (35 C/20).

 The objectives of these meetings were:

-- Organization of three sub-regional meetings in 2010 and 2012 in three countries in the Region (Peru, Costa Rica and the Dominican Republic).
-The National Focal Points will convene at each meeting together with the respective site managers, in charge of the properties inscribed on the List of each sub-region.
-The sub-regional meetings also aim to strengthen cooperation among States Parties, in order to create a solid platform for the exchange of technical and institutional development over the coming years.
+Organization of three sub-regional meetings between 2010 and 2012 in Mexico, Brazil and the Dominican Republic.
+National Focal Points and site managers in charge of the properties inscribed on the List of each sub-region attended the meeting.
+The sub-regional meetings also aimed to strengthen cooperation among State Parties in order to create a solid platform of exchange of technical and institutional information for the coming years.

-- Information meetings held with the Permanent Delegations of the countries participating in the meetings to continue the coordination process.
+Information meetings held with the Permanent Delegations of the countries participating in the meetings to ensure the coordination process.

 In parallel with regional and sub-regional meetings, the WHC will support the discussions of organized thematic groups : Maya sites, Sustainability Indicators for Historical Areas, Cultural Routes and Religious Missions.
 Other topics for discussion are the following: mixed properties, legal advice and the Tentative List.

 26 countries of the Latin America and Caribbean Region; National Institutions managing cultural and natural heritage, managers of properties inscribed on the World Heritage List (124 properties); Focal Points, Regional Office staff, Category 2 Centre staff, regional experts, representatives of ICOMOS, IUCN and ICCROM.

 In this section of the platform, the World Heritage Centre aimed to provide an interactive space for the LAC community and participants of thematic groups created during the sub-regional meetings.
 Each group had a coordinator that was responsible for the launching, coordination and moderation of discussions.